papaben/battlescars/README.md

 # Better, set this in your my.cnf
 no-auto-rehash
 ```

+## Do not delete columns / tables / etc. lightly

+Migrating your database schema in general is no light matter.

+1. Adding or updating a column can bring your application to a halt if the table is very large
+1. Adding a column before you've fully fleshed out the design can incur risky rename or type alteration costs

+_Deleting_ a column is almost always a risky change.
+Don't forget that _renaming_ or _updating_ a column is akin to deleting because your *code* won't necessarily know the column was renamed / changed.

+If you're deleting a column, it's good practice to create a migration plan and get approval from senior leaders in your engineering & ops team.

 # Temporary?

 Almost nothing ends up being temporary.
 Many more times than not, the hacks or fixes to temporarily punt a problem down the road end up sticking around for much longer than intended.
 Is this a problem?
 Not necessarily.
 Problems will get fixed correctly when their time comes; but the important takeaway from this is that method taken to implement a temporary fix and the supporting documentation around it (wiki, emails, communication, etc.) should be treated seriously.
 Their absence will otherwise most surely come back to bite you!